dashboard image

 So you can't really have a 100% service availability.
 What you can expect is having a number closer, generally the 5 nines: 99.9%, 99.99%, 99.999%.

-Experiences have shown that trying the reach absolutely the highest service availability cost you in terms of agility (less frequence updates, few features, etc..)
+Experiences have shown that trying the reach absolutely the highest service availability cost you in terms of agility (less frequent updates, few features, etc..)

-As illustrates in the following diagram the best way to improve your service overall cost is by balacing the risks, as illustrated in the following diagram :
+As illustrates in the following diagram the best way to improve your service overall cost is by balancing the risks, as illustrated in the following diagram :

 dashboard image

 The first step will be to measure the service risk, trying the get the uptime level.
-The best formula to caculate the availability of the service :
+The best formula to calculate the availability of the service :

 In a second step you can prioritize the impact of the services on your business (revenue).
 A service to free users, will for instance have less impact than a service offered to premium users.